ALawley/Epicodus-Java-Tamagotchi/README.md

-# Title NAME
+# Tamagotchi Game

-#### Creates an apploication: February 12, 2016.
+#### OOP exercise for Epicodus Java class: February 16, 2016.

-#### By Polina Nenchev
+#### By Anna Lawley and Polina Nenchev

 ## Description

-This was created as an Epicodus exercise in Behavior Driven Development, web app development with Spark and Velocity, and solo programming.
+This program will let the user create their very own tamagotchi, take care of it, and hopefully keep it happy and healthy.
+Name your tamagotchi, then click the "feed", "play", and "sleep" buttons to take care of it.

 ## Setup/Installation Requirements